Pooky-s/CyberDeck-KeyPad/README.md

 If you don't have a proper development environment, or need more informations go to `./docs/INSTALLATION.md` (-> to be added)

 ### Known issues
 - When pressed at the same time, keys on collumn 1 and 4 on the same row causes key on collumn 1 to loop.
 It happens only when serial usb isn't connected.
+This happen apparently because collumn 1 is connected to GPIO0.
+Connecting this coolumn to another GPIO pin with the correct setup on the firmware seem to fix this.

 ### TODO
 - Software